AuxStudio/react-native-boiler-plate/STYLE_GUIDE.md

 * Presentational components should not contain any business logic.
 * Presentational components should be wired up to Storybook (TODO).
 * Components should be able to manage state internally where possible to allow for testing in Storybook and unit testing.

+### Containers

+* These are React components that purely handle logic and either do not render anything or they render children only.

 ### Services and sagas